appacademy/Module-1-Resources/week2/d1-node-and-vs-code/README.md

 ### No Default Accumulator

-- Hey there `reduce` Robo who's attached to an array.\
+- Hey there `reduce` Robo who's attached to an array.
-- Here's a function.\
+- Here's a function.
-- First, assign the first element of your array as the accumulator\
+- First, assign the first element of your array as the accumulator.
 - Then, starting at the second element of the array,\
 for each element that is in your array\
 I'd like you to run this function and make the\